 Piezoelectric systems use a series of piezoelectric sensors.
 The sensors are embedded in a conducting material.

 When weight is applied, the pressure changes the voltage of the electrical charge flowing through the conductor.
 The sensors measure the change in voltage and calculate the load.
 The amounts from each sensor are added together.

 In addition to the different scales used, there are at least three methods of getting the weight of a truck:

-- Weigh-in-motion (WIM) - A method that is gaining momentum, WIM uses a series of embedded sensors to calculate the weight per axle as a truck drives over the sensor pad.
+- Weigh-in-motion (WIM): WIM uses a series of embedded sensors to calculate the weight per axle as a truck drives over the sensor pad.
 Unlike the other two methods, there is no need for the truck to come to a complete stop while on the scales.
-In fact, some WIM systems are installed in highways so that all traffic is monitored at speed.
+In fact, some WIM systems are on highways so that all traffic is monitored at speed.